 The Rocca Albernoz is located to the right of the Porta Fiorentina after entering the centre of Viterbo through this city gate.
 The name of the square is Piazza della Rocca.

-The castle was built in 1354 by order of Cardinal Egidio Albornoz, who was also responsible for other fortifications in the area, such as the Rocca Albernoz of Spoleto, and who was ordered by the Pope (who at the time resided in Avignon) to keep the population under control.
+The castle was built in 1354 by order of Cardinal Egidio Albornoz, who was also responsible for other fortifications in the area, such as the Rocca Albernoz of Spoleto, and who was ordered by the Pope (who at the time resided in Avignon) to keep the locals under control.

 From the moment the castle was built, the inhabitants of Viterbo lost a large part of their autonomy, as did other towns in the area.